 -

-Add episodes to your On-demand Library or add sermon audio to your podcast.
+Select On-demand library or podcast to add video or audio episodes to your On-demand library or add sermon audio to your podcast.
 If on-demand is not enabled in the channel settings, it can still be enabled for each episode.

 -